didipostman/Friends/README.md

 4. Further Security Measures (Recommended):
 Restrict Access with .htaccess (Apache): Create an .htaccess file in your phpmyadmin directory to limit access to specific IP addresses or require an additional password.
 Rename the phpmyadmin directory: Change the name of the phpmyadmin folder to something less obvious to make it harder for attackers to find.
-Keep XAMPP and phpMyAdmin Updated: Regularly update your XAMPP installation and phpMyAdmin to benefit from the latest security patches.
-Avoid Public Exposure: If XAMPP is not intended for public access, ensure it's not accessible from the internet.
-If remote access is necessary, consider using an SSH tunnel or VPN.

 Create Dedicated Database Users: Instead of always using the root user, create specific database users with only the necessary privileges for your applications.